Happy emotions

 When you’re at peace, you become more aware of yourself and the world around you.
 You better understand your moods, feelings, thoughts, and actions.
 You’re able to observe what’s happening and respond rather than react.
 You become better at managing the ups and downs of life because you’re not caught up in them.

-6. Empathy (Understand The World)
+6. Empathy (Understand the World)

-7. Amusement (Enjoy The Little Things)
+7. Amusement (Enjoy the Little Things)

 Amusement is the emotion of finding joy and delight in life’s little moments.
-It’s about allowing yourself the freedom to laugh, play and just enjoy something that makes you smile.
+It’s about allowing yourself the freedom to laugh, play, and just enjoy something that makes you smile.
 It’s an infectious emotion that reminds us how beautiful life can be despite any hardships or struggles we may be facing.

 Allow yourself to find amusement in everyday situations, even if it’s something as simple as a puppy running around or a funny comment made by a friend.
-Seek out activities that make you smile and laugh like telling jokes, watching funny videos, or having a spontaneous dance party with friends.
+Seek out activities that make you smile and laugh, like telling jokes, watching funny videos, or having a spontaneous dance party with friends.

 When you don’t take life too seriously, you let yourself just be in the moment and enjoy it.
+Embracing amusement can bring more lightness and laughter into your life, enhancing your overall well-being.

-Keep A Journal
+Keep a Journal

 Keep the following points in mind when journaling: